 If you are planning to start running or are getting back into running as an older runner, you might be feeling a bit daunted and unsure as how to start and even wondering if yoiu can do it.

-Well don't worry as I am an older runner, I've been running for the past 10 years with no plans to give it up and I'm here to help you.
+Well don't worry as I started as an older runner and I've been running for the past 10 years with no plans to give it up.
+Above all, I'm here to help you.

 Running is a sport that has exploded over the past few decades and across all age groups, so you are not alone.
 No longer is it limited to the young fast, twenty year old as the older generation is joining in too.

 Once you hit 40, suddenly you may find that you have more time on your hands or you may feel a need to regain a bit of fitness or perhaps get back into the sport which you once got a kick out of.
 Starting running midlife is on the rise.

 However as a wannabe older runner who is rather out of shape in more ways than one, this can be a bit intimidating.

 The main problem is that a lot of the running information and support on the internet is geared to the younger runners who want speed and are generally fitter due to being young.
 It is hard to find information for older runners who by just being 'older' have different needs when it comes to recovery, training and diet.

 So to help fill that gap, I created MIDLIFE RUNNING with the intention of showing you that no matter what your age, yes you can run!